goosewobbler/zutron/README.md

   <img alt="reduxtron hero image" src="./resources/zutron-app-architecture-light.png"/>
 </picture>

-Actions from the renderer process are dispatched across IPC to the main process store, which handles them and updates state accordingly.
-Renderer process stores then receive these state updates over IPC and update themselves accordingly.
+Actions from the renderer process(es) are dispatched across IPC to the main process store, which handles them and updates the application state accordingly.
+Internally, the Zutron renderer process store(s) receive these state updates over IPC and update themselves accordingly.

-#### Accessing and Interacting with State
+#### Accessing Your Application Store

 - Renderer process
-  - Application state can be accessed via the `useStore` hook
+  - Application state can be accessed via the Zutron `useStore` hook
-  - Actions & thunks can be dispatched via the `useDispatch` hook
+  - Actions & thunks can be dispatched via the Zutron `useDispatch` hook
 - Main process
-  - Application state can be accessed directly in the same way you normally use Zustand
+  - Application state can be accessed directly in the [same way you normally use a vanilla Zustand store](https://github.com/pmndrs/zustand/blob/5d92ad2767e6a13d94331b5b62a44c069df2dfc6/readme.md#using-zustand-without-react):
+    - Either using the Zustand vanilla API utilities: `getState`, `setState`, `subscribe`, `getInitialState`
+    - Or via the Zustand `useStore` hook
-  - Actions & thunks can be dispatched via the `dispatch` helper
+  - Actions & thunks can be dispatched via the Zutron `dispatch` helper

 ### Getting Started